Polls conducted May 20, 2021

-Are you as a medical device manufacturer, in the middle of preparing for the EU Medical Device Regulation (MDR) and trying to figure out your response to the European Commission’s notice that the EUDAMED launch is delayed two years from May 2020 to May 2022?
+Are you as a medical device manufacturer, in the middle of preparing for the EU Medical Device Regulation (MDR)?
+Many are trying to figure out their response to the European Commission’s notice that the EUDAMED launch was delayed two years from May 2020 to May 2022.
+Recent indications are pointing to EUDAMED launching slightly later in 2022.

-You are not alone, although according to a survey conducted by Reed Tech on Nov 13, 2019 most of your colleagues have already decided to continue preparations.
-Only 2% of the respondents indicated they will postpone all preparation activities.
+You are not alone, although according to a poll conducted by Reed Tech on May 20, 2021 most of your colleagues have already decided to continue preparations during the voluntary period.
+Only 6% of the respondents indicated they will plan for UDI submissions preparation activities just before the 2024 May deadline.

-Most manufacturers (60%) realize the significant effort to transition from the Medical Device Directives to the MDR and decided to continue the MDR preparation activities.
+Most manufacturers realize the significant effort to transition from the Medical Device Directives to the MDR and are continuing the MDR preparation activities.
 They understand the MDR “process” is not delayed and MDR documentation and device registration previously expected to be reported to EUDAMED must still be reported per corresponding Directive provisions in the two-year period.
+The MDR DoA (Date of Application) of 26 May 2021 has now passed.
+Voluntary activity for UDI/Device Registration and Certification Module is expected to begin September 2021.

 If you haven’t started EU preparation, accept the break and continue to make progress.
 Transitioning to EU MDR/IVDR is a huge task and needs significant time and effort.
 There are multiple EU MDR/IVDR implementation steps including: